-Cycling holidays in England
+Cycling in England travel guide

 “It’s always the cake,” affirms James Adkin, from our specialist operator Explore, on cycling from one coast of England to the other.
 “In the pub every evening that’s what people talk about most.
 How sore their bum is, and how good the cake was that afternoon.”
 Cycling in England involves changeable weather, tricky hills and sometimes sore bums, but you’ll forgive everything for the cake.